victordomingos/Count-files/docs/source/howtouse.rst

 extensions in different cases, use the ``-c`` or ``--case-sensitive`` switch argument.

+File counting by extension (`Sorted table`_):

 In this case, the file extensions in the table will be displayed as is (in lowercase and uppercase).

+File searching by extension (using ``-fe`` or ``--file-extension``):

-And the result of the search will be a list with paths to files with an extension in the corresponding register.
+The result of the search will be a list with paths to files with an extension in the corresponding register.

+Total counting of files (using ``-t`` or ``--total``):

 For total counting of files with a specific extension, this option is also available.

 .. _feedback-label: